 - Substantial regeneration and housing programmes across the city; often protracted and lengthy timescales and limited information on tenure, size of houses and occupation rates. - Higher housing target due to be imposed on Birmingham by government.

 Temporary accommodation

 Located across the city.
-Families residence may be short-term only.
+Residence of families may be short-term only.